graysonarts/writing/august2015/draft.md

 "Are you Dominic?"
 Officer Montana begins.

 Dominic nods, closing the gap between them.
 Montana responds by backing up, back hitting the wall with a light thud.
-Dominic closes the gap again, "How do you know my name?"
+Dominic closes the gap again, "And aren't you a performer at Club Elysium?"

 Montana breaths in a deep breath as Dominic pins him to the wall.
-"I'm a member of wolf.
-Ramon said the commune was under attack, and I'm supposed to report that you and Ji made it safely to the output."
+"I'm a member of wolf, so I'm whatever Ramon needs me to be.
+Ramon said the commune was under attack, and I'm supposed to report that you and Ji made it safely to the outpost, so now I'm a deputy ranger."

 "Hopefully she makes it."
 Dominic backs up a little, "Wolf huh?
-And here I though my flirting worked."
+And here I thought you were staring at my dick earlier."

-Montana reaches out and grabs Dominic by the front of his suit, pulling him in for a deep kiss.
-"It did, but business first.
+Montana reaches out and grabs Dominic by the front of his suit, pulling him in for a deep kiss, hand reaching down between Dominic's legs.
+"I was, but business first.
 I need to contact Ramon and let him know that at least you made it."

 Dominic advances again, pushing Montana hard into the wall, "That can wait."
 He grabs Montana's wrists and raises them over his head, landing another kiss, pressing his pelvis against Montana.

 A cough to the side startles them, the older officer from earlier is standing in the doorway, a disapproving look fixed on his face, "Montana, this is out of line."

 "Sir," he snaps to attention, "it's nothing, Sir."
-He pushes Dominic off of him, reaching into his pants, and adjusting his boner to not be as obvious.
+He pushes Dominic off of him, reaching into his own pants, and adjusting his boner to not be as obvious.
 "I was just talking to our guest."

 "Officer Montana, I do not want to hear your explanations."